Asking for money is generally an un-fun activity for 99% of business owners. It’s intimidating. It makes your palms sweaty.

 - Visit the State and Territory Business Resources page on USA.gov to look at different state-sponsored grant programs.
 If your state government offers small business grants, you can find them here.

-For a more comprehensive list of public and private grants, check out this article listing 106 different grants for small businesses.
+For a more comprehensive list of public and private grants, check out our Complete Directory of U.S. Small Business Grants.

 There’s a solution for everybody